Dangme language: Classification

-Dangme is a Kwa language, part of the Niger–Congo family.
+Adangme is a Kwa language, part of the Niger–Congo family.
 It is closely related to Ga, and together they form the Ga–Dangme branch within Kwa.

 Geographic distribution

-Dangme is spoken in Ghana by over 800,000 people as of 2004.
+Adangme is spoken in Ghana by over 800,000 people as of 2004.

-It is the aboriginal language spoken in Ghana, Togo, Benin by the people of Ada, Osudoku, Manya Krobo, Yilo Krobo, Shai, Ningo, Prampram and Kpone.
-Dangme is partly mutually intelligible with Ga, and, to a lesser extent, Ewe.
-Nevertheless, many Dangme people also speak or understand at least one of these languages, painting the relationship as asymmetric.
-Dangme as a school subject is taught in the Dangme areas.
+It is the aboriginal language spoken in Ghana, Togo, and Benin by the people of Ada, Osudoku, Manya Krobo, Yilo Krobo, Shai, Ningo, Prampram and Kpone.
+Adangme is partly mutually intelligible with Ga, and, to a lesser extent, Ewe.
+Nevertheless, many Adangme people also speak or understand at least one of these languages, painting the relationship as asymmetric.
+Adangme as a school subject is taught in the Adangme areas.